 Why Do You Need an HTML Editor?

-WordPress does come with its own HTML interface and it works similarly to standalone code editing applications.
-If you’re just occasionally changing code on your WordPress website, you don’t need to download a dedicated HTML editor.
+If you have a WordPress website, it comes with its own HTML interface and it works similarly to standalone code editing applications.
+So if you’re just occasionally changing code on your website, you don’t need to download a dedicated HTML editor.

 Let’s be honest: creating plugins and themes in Notepad isn’t viable.
 And the WordPress editor won’t work if you want to make something from scratch.
 You need a professional program to get the job done.